ivymayhem/aero-zeppelin/content/collections/pages/about-this-starter-kit.md

         text: generic
       -
         type: text
-        text: ', I was listening to Nirvana''s album Incesticide and I figured why not name it after a song.
-So yeah, here we are.'
+        text: ", I was listening to Nirvana's album Incesticide and I figured why not name it after a song.
+So yeah, here we are."
   -
     type: heading
     attrs: